 Am I the only one who hates Christmas?
-I hate the Holidays for a bunch of reasons, but the main reason is the blatant consumerism that drives the whole thing.
+I have many reasons to hate Christmas, but the main reason is the blatant consumerism that drives the whole thing.
 The endless Holiday Season marketing extravaganza begins months before the actual holiday and ramps up everyone’s expectations.
 And those expectations are practically impossible to meet.

 It’s not even Halloween yet, and there’s already Christmas lights on sale beside the Halloween display at Walmart.
 And I swear I heard a Christmas song while I was in there.